History of nursing in the United States: World War II

-The public image of the nurses was highly favorable during the war, as the simplified by such Hollywood films as Cry 'Havoc' which made the selfless nurses heroes under enemy fire.
-Some nurses were captured by the Japanese, but in practice they were kept out of harm's way, with the great majority stationed on the home front.
+The public image of the nurses was highly favorable during the war, as the simplified by such Hollywood films as Cry 'Havoc' (1943) which portrayed nurses as selfless heroes under enemy fire.
+Some nurses were captured by the Japanese, but in practice they were largely kept out of harm's way, with the great majority stationed on the home front.
 However, 77 were stationed in the jungles of the Pacific, where their uniform consisted of "khaki slacks, mud, shirts, mud, field shoes, mud, and fatigues."
 The medical services were large operations, with over 600,000 soldiers, and ten enlisted men for every nurse.
 Nearly all the doctors were men, with women doctors allowed only to examine the WAC.

 President Franklin D. Roosevelt hailed the service of nurses in the war effort in his final "Fireside Chat" of January 6, 1945.
 Expecting heavy casualties in the invasion of Japan, he called for a compulsory draft of nurses.
 The casualties never happened and there was never a draft of American nurses.